-Working in top management, presents several issues for women, who face complex careers that include family commitments and cultural attitudes, unlikely to be experienced by men.
+Working in top management presents several issues for women, who face complex careers that include family commitments and cultural attitudes, unlikely to be experienced by men.
 This issue is further increased for women from minority ethnic backgrounds, who want to work in top management.

 The foremost issue for women across all levels of employment is childcare arrangements and costs.
-Unless women have a large disposable income, childcare costs can heavily impact on the fiscal gains of their return to work.
-Arranging flexible and suitable childcare in the best interests of the child, can cause complex difficulties for women, including availability to suit their employment needs and feelings of guilt and abandonment of their children.
+Unless women have a significant disposable income, childcare costs can heavily impact on the fiscal gains of their return to work.
+Arranging flexible and suitable childcare in the best interests of the child can cause complex difficulties for women, including availability to suit their employment needs and feelings of guilt and abandonment of their children.

-Due to the complexities of the dual responsibility role and the inflexibility of many organisations, women prefer to be in total control of their jobs, by being self-employed.
+Due to the complexities of the dual responsibility role and the inflexibility of many organizations, women prefer to be in total control of their jobs, by being self-employed.
 This has benefits of flexibility and status to women, but also means that there are less of these women in the workforce.

-This trend is exampled by recent studies conducted by the Equal Opportunities Commission and The government’s labour force survey, indicating that the number of self-employed women in the U.K. has increased by 18% in five years.
+This trend is exampled by recent studies conducted by the Equal Opportunities Commission and The government’s labor force survey, indicating that the number of self-employed women in the U.K. has increased by 18% in five years.
 (Treanor, J. 2007)

 There are attempts to encourage change in the work environment for women.
 Companies are appointing heads of diversity and introducing flexible working arrangements.
 An example is Tesco, who as part of their employee value plan, seek to work with employees to find a suitable work schedule to meet both the individual and companies needs.